 worldbankpresident.org is the site you need to track media coverage, insider gossip, official reactions and civil society activity on the selection of the next World Bank president.
 If you are a journalist, activist, official, student or anyone wanting to follow the details of this story in real time, you’ve come to the right place.

-Everyone is welcome to comment on any of the posts and share them via the plethora of social media options available.
-The site is also open to new contributors to post information, opinions, (well founded) gossip, and pose questions – if you want to become a contributor, please get in touch.
+Everyone is welcome to share the posts via the plethora of social media options available.
+The site is currently closed to new contributors to post information, opinions, (well founded) gossip, and pose questions – but if you have any relevant information or want to become a contributor in the future, please get in touch.

 History of this blog